Social Media (Anti-Trolling) Bill

 Through the Meeting of Attorneys-General, the Australian Government is already working alongside states and territories to review defamation laws to ensure they remain fit for purpose in the digital age.

-The Social Media (Anti-Trolling) Bill 2021 will be a targeted, balanced measure that complements the existing work being progressed in partnership with states and territories on defamation reform.
+The Social Media (Anti-Trolling) Bill 2022 is a targeted, balanced measure that complements the existing work being progressed in partnership with states and territories on defamation reform.
 It seeks to strike a balance between the very important progress that we are making with states and territories, and the urgent need for reform for the benefit of Australian businesses and individuals who maintain an ordinary social media presence.

 Background to states and territories reform process